 The bonus credit rates are key to the economics of many energy projects, and there is enough guidance that many taxpayers can now determine whether a project will qualify.
-Energy communities will potentially cover a massive amount of the country’s geographic area, including nearly the entirety of several Western, Midwest, and Southern states.
+Energy communities cover a massive amount of the country’s geographic area, including nearly the entirety of several Western, Midwest, and Southern states.

 Projects located in energy communities are generally eligible for an additional 10% investment tax credit (ITC) under Section 48 or a 10% increase in the rate for the production tax credit (PTC) under Section 45.
 There are three separate categories of qualifying energy communities: